Pre-Enrolment Information NSW Food Safety Supervisor Certificate

 Link to NSW Food Authority webpage: 'Licensing and notifying'

-Any business that sells potentially hazardous, ready-to-eat food, not sold and served in its package (eg. cafés, restaurants and similar retail food outlets including market stalls) must still appoint an FSS who has completed the mandatory training and can implement safe food handling practices in the business.
+Any business that sells potentially hazardous, ready-to-eat food, not sold and served in its package (eg. cafés, restaurants and similar retail food outlets including market stalls) must still appoint a Food Safety Supervisor who has completed the mandatory training and can implement safe food handling practices in the business.

 NOTE: All retail food businesses must notify their local Council before they begin to trade.